DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/subject-knowledge-enhancement.md

 You may be able to do a subject knowledge enhancement (SKE) course before you start your teacher training to top up your subject knowledge.

-This can help when you have:
+This can help when you have (one or more of the following):

 * finished your degree more than 5 years ago
 * a different but related degree to the subject you want to teach